nomadkode/nomadkode/README.md

 <!-- [Ramset](https://nomadkode.github.io)  -->
 - 🔭 I’m currently working as a freelancer.
 - 🌱 I’m currently learning Javascript/Typescript & the ecosystems.
-- 👨🏻‍💻 I’m currently building
+- 👨🏻‍💻 I’m currently building:
      1. eccomerce app (so people can buy things from me),
      2. learning platform (so I can sell courses to people in need),
      3. chat app (so I can interact with people) &